England | Scotland | Wales | Northern Ireland | Ireland

 You can register online by completing the Registration Form or you can register in person at the Practice.
 To check if you are in our Practice Area click here.

-Once you have completed the Registration Form, please complete the Online Medical Questionnaire For New Patients.
+Once you have completed the Registration Form, please complete the New Patient Questionnaire.
 This is to give us information we need about your health before your notes arrive from your previous practice.
+Please email your completed questionnaire to firstname.lastname@example.org

 If you are a Carer please use the following form to register with the practice as a carer Carer Registration Form

 At Cranleigh Medical Practice you will be given a named GP who will have overall responsibility for your care.
-As a practice we offer you the option of seeing a GP of your choice if your GP is not available or if you prefer to see someone else.
+As a practice we try to book with your usual GP where possible to ensure continunity of care.
 Please ask if you are unsure who your named GP is.

 Please read the information here about Summary Care Records.
 If you do NOT want your records uploaded you will need to print out and sign this opt-out form.